 - Street, avenue, road, etc – The street address would have appeared vertically across the page as there would have been many people listed within the same street, avenue, road, etc.

-- Number of dwelling house in order of visitation – The enumerator would have listed a number to reflect the order of houses that they visited.
+- Number of dwelling houses in order of visitation – The enumerator would have listed a number to reflect the order of houses that they visited.

-- Number of family in order of visitation – And you may find that more than one family may have lived at the same residence.
-This maybe the case if your ancestors took in boarders in order to supplement their income.
+- Number of families in order of visitation – And you may find that more than one family may have lived at the same residence.
+This may be the case if your ancestors took in borders to supplement their income.

-Obviously the main key element which you will use in order to find your ancestor.
+The main key element which you will use to find your ancestor.